Why These Countries?

 Different constraints and opportunity structures from the USA

-Each country represents a distinct geographical sector of the Muslim world: the Middle East (Jordan), Southeast Asia (Malaysia), the Gulf Cooperation Council Countries (Saudi Arabia), and North Africa (Tunisia).
+Each country represents a distinct geographical sector of the Muslim world: the Middle East (Jordan), Southeast Asia (Malaysia), and North Africa (Tunisia).

-In these countries women’s engineering representation is already notably higher than the US with one exception—Saudi Arabia (computing participation is notably higher, though).
+In these countries, women’s engineering representation is already notably higher than the US.

-These four countries vary substantially in the level of gender equality in their economic, educational, socio-cultural, legal, and political spheres.
+These three countries vary substantially in the level of gender equality in their economic, educational, socio-cultural, legal, and political spheres.

 What about the US?